kelsiebesingeryeh/kelsiebesingeryeh/README.md

 I'm Kelsie and I'm currently enrolled in the Frontend Software Engineering Program at the Turing School of Software and Design.

-* 🔭 I'm currently learning React!
+* 🔭 I'm currently learning GraphQL/Apollo!
 * ⚡ What I like to do:

   * Enjoy cooking plant-based meals 🌱